 INTRODUCTION: Senor Antonio Cubillo, who leads the Canary Islands separatist movement from his exile in Algeria, said the terrorist war against.

-INTRODUCTION: Senor Antonio Cubillo, who leads the Canary Islands separatist movement from his exile in Algeria, said the terrorist war against.
+Background: INTRODUCTION: Senor Antonio Cubillo, who leads the Canary Islands separatist movement from his exile in Algeria, said the terrorist war against.
 Spain would continue until the Spanish government met their demands.
 Senor Cubillo's organisation laid the bomb which exploded at Las Palmas air terminal, diverting the two jumbo jets which later crashed at Tenerife, killing 577 people, in the world's worst air disaster.

 SYNOPSIS: Speaking at a press conference in Algiers, on Wednesday (30 March) Senor Cubillo, said he regretted the crash and deaths it caused, but people would have to understand that in the islands a state of war existed and that accidents like it could happen at any time.
 We had planned more terrorist activities, he said, but after the crash we decided to suspend operations for a week, out of respect.
 Senor Cubillo said that unless the Spanish government recognised the island as being a separate entity, was prepared to negotiate with his organisation and set a date for independence, the separatists would continue their activities.